Hot Wells (San Antonio, Texas): Scheuermeyer to Shacklett

-The First Fire
+First fire

 On December 23, 1894, an early morning fire flashed through the Shacklett's bathhouse; he was asleep not far from the bathhouse when a neighbor woke him to engulfing flames and collapsing wings.
 Shacklett saved five guests from the smoke and rescued a sixth from the burning roof over the pool.
 The entire building was gone within an hour.

 Nearly a year later, investors from the North had secured a 25 year lease from the asylum, and in January 1900 two land tracts were bought by the Texas Hot Sulphur Water Sanitarium Company fully ousting Shacklett from the site.
 The Company's president was Otto Koehler who in two years would also lead the San Antonio Brewing Association (later known as Pearl Brewery) and in coming years would be regarded as the richest man in the southern part of the U.S. only to be murdered in 1914.